 When you watch a movie or play a video game you’re not exactly practicing the arts of picturing something in front of you that isn’t there yet.
 Because of this I dare to say that watching a movie isn’t very stimulating for your imagination.
 Because watching a movie is passive behaviour.
 When you watch a movie, the director has already visualized the world for you.
 There is not much to be left over for your own imagination or for your own interpretation.

 We claim as a society that we have become smarter because of our advanced technology.
 However most of us have aboslutely nothing to do with the creation of that technology.
 Why don’t we come to the realization that most of us are just consumers and users of technology, not builders?
-Toddlers know how to work on an Ipad in 2018 (how sad.)
-It’s not difficult to learn how to push a couple of buttons.
-It’s hard for me to take you seriously when you claim you are intelligent because of your ability to use technology, while simultaniously having the vocabulary level of that close to a five year old.
+Toddlers know how to work on an Ipad in 2018.
+What this shows us is that it’s not difficult to learn how to push a couple of buttons.